bstefanescu/reqz/README.md

 ### @inspect

-**Usage**: `@inspect object`
+**Usage**: `@inspect [object]`

-Print detailed information about a variable value (using node inspect).
+Print detailed information about a variable (using node inspect).
 Usefull to debug.

-The object argument should be the name of a variable defiend in the script environment.
+The object argument is optional.
+If used it should be the name of a variable defined in the script environment.
 Javascript expression are njot supported but you can use dots `.` to access properties of the a top level variable.

+If the object argument is not defined then the execution environment will be printed.

 **Examples**

 ```
-#will print the current request environemnt
+#will print the current execution environemnt
-@inspect $env`
+@inspect

 # print the JSON body of the last request
 @inspect $response.body